Skip to content

 Measurements

 The pulmonary score was the initial measurement.
-It should be noted that this pulmonary score is not validated in children under five years of age.
-The score was calculated to help rate the severity of the patient’s symptoms in order to determine whether that severity made a difference to outcome.
+It should be noted that this score is not validated in children under five years of age.
+The score was calculated to help rate the severity of the patient’s symptoms and determine whether that severity affected the outcome.

 Comparison